Personal Hygiene Practice in My Multicultural family

 Taken suggestions from Stanford Children’s Health and adding to some of our kid’s favorite.

-Here’s our FIVE tips to teach little kids into handwashing habit:
+Here are our FIVE tips to teach little kids into handwashing habit:

 Parents should demonstrate how to wash hands properly, lead by example and walk your child through the procedure.